bkmi/tmnre/README.md

 python marginalize_sbibm/summarize_marginalized_c2st.py ~/path/to/marginals marginal-sbibm-results.csv
 ```

 We have provided a results file already calculated in `marginalize_sbibm/marginal-c2st-summary.csv`.
+It was computed using the raw data from our marginalization runs.
+The raw data is available in [another repository with git lfs]() (**deanonymize** the raw data is already included in this submission file at the path `marginalize_sbibm/raw/`.).

 ### tmnre on sbibm